-Immediately after the application of the bituminous material, spread the cover coat material uniformly over the bituminous material with an aggregate spreader.
+Within one minute following the application of the bitumen, spread the cover coat material uniformly over the bituminous material with an aggregate spreader.
 Apply cover material by hand to areas that are inaccessible to the aggregate spreader.

 Cover deficient areas with additional cover coat material or blotter material as directed by the Engineer.